 How can I make my camping trip better?
 What should I take with me?

 Outdoor adventures can be super fun, but on the flip side, they can be uncomfortable if you did not prepare for them.
 While you plan to make your camping trip special, make sure you spend some time making a list of things that you need to pack along.
+Once you’ve done that and need to get your items, simply head to theexpertcamper.co.uk for the best camping gear.
 Without further ado, dig in and get ideas for what you need to take with you to make your trip a memorable one!

 What to pack for a camping trip